quictls/quictls/test/README.ssltest.md

 SSL testcases are configured in the `ssl-tests` directory.

-Each `ssl_*.cnf.in` file contains a number of test configurations.
+Each `ssl_*.cnf.dat` file contains a number of test configurations.
 These files are used to generate testcases in the OpenSSL CONF format.

 The precise test output can be dependent on the library configuration.
 The test